 Bulk tank milk culture results, BTSCC, DHIA test results, farm-level udder hygiene outcomes, questionnaire data, and farm observations were entered into an Excel database (Microsoft Corp., Redmond, WA).
 Udder hygiene scores for individual cows were used to calculate two farm-level udder hygiene measures: 1) mean udder hygiene score, and 2) proportion of cows with dirty udders (udder hygiene score ≥3), which were incorporated into the database.
 This Excel database was then imported into the R Statistical Programming Environment (R Development Core Team, 2023) for data cleaning, checking, and statistical analysis.
 The distribution of outcome variables was assessed to check for normality using a Shapiro-Wilk test with significance set at P ≤0.05, visual assessment of distribution and residuals, skewness, and comparison of the median and mean values.
 Raw bulk tank somatic cell count (BTSCC) data was log10 transformed for analyses.
 Descriptive statistics were calculated to evaluate the distribution of data, data integrity, and to identify missing data.
 Descriptive statistics generated included description of general herd characteristics and farm traits, lactating cow housing/facilities, lactating cow bedding material/bedding management practices, milking hygiene procedures, and mastitis control practices for all 21 herds included in the study.

 Objective 1.
 Evaluation of relationships between housing system and measures of milk quality, udder health, udder hygiene and milk production.
-As most measures of aerobic culture data were not normally distributed even after log transformation, a Kruskal-Wallis test was used to compare cfu counts between the three facility types.
+As most measures of aerobic culture data were not normally distributed even after log transformation, a Kruskal-Wallis test was used to compare cfu counts of bacteria from bulk tank milk between the three facility types.
 Statistical significance was declared at P ≤0.05.

 Independent farm-level predictors from the herd-management questionnaire offered to the multivariable models are described in Table 1.
 Continuous variables underwent correlation analysis to identify predictor variables that were highly correlated (correlation coefficient ≥0.60), and unconditional associations among categorical variables were evaluated using a Pearson’s chi-squared or Fischer’s Exact test as appropriate (P ≤0.05).
 An ANOVA was used to check for correlation between numeric continuous variables and categorical variables (P ≤0.05).
 When a categorical variable had multiple groups with a small number of observations in each, groups were combined when biologically reasonable to have all categories of predictor variables contain at least five observations.
 If any predictor had only one observation in a group and there was no way to combine groups in a logical way, it was excluded from further analysis (but listed in descriptive statistic tables, Supplemental Tables S1-S4).